USharma002/USharma002.github.io/content/posts/neural-importance-sampling-path-tracing.md

-The PMF is one way to describe the distribution of a discrete random variable and cannot gbe defined over continuous variabels.
+The PMF is one way to describe the distribution of a discrete random variable and cannot be defined over continuous variabels.
 The cumulative distribution function (CDF) of a random variable is another method to describe the distribution of random variables.
 The advantage of the CDF is that it can be defined for any kind of random variable (discrete, continuous, and mixed).

 > **Definition - Probability Mass Function**
 >